 A run back is defined as an starter who made a prior start in the race.

-Starters who have made previous run in the Delaware Handicap have not performed particularly well, with Royal Delta being the only run back winner.
-Run backs have done a little better if you look at in the money finishes, hitting the board 35.7% of the time since 1991.
+Starters who have made previous run in the Delaware Handicap have not performed particularly well winning only 13.3% of the time.
+Run backs have done a little better if you look at in the money finishes, hitting the board 40% of the time since 1991.

 The chart below represents the last three Brisnet Speed Ratings earned by the Delaware Handicap winner, and includes the winning figure for the Delaware Handicap.

 Winning Brisnet Speed: 103

 Brisnet Speed Prior Race: 100

 The last ten years have winners coming in on a regressed Brisnet Speed Rating won 80% of the time.
 Wild Spirit (2003) and Royal Delta (2012-2013) have been excluded from improved versus regressed counts as they both had an international start two-back and therefore do not have a Brisnet Speed Rating for the two-back start.